A Village with No Name

 “Scott wants ya’ out tonight,” said the second man.
 He moved cautiously forward.
 “We’re to escort ya’ clear of the village border and to make sure ya’ don’t come back.”

-The first man stopped at his friend's shoulder.
+The first man stopped at his friend’s shoulder.
+He swallowed.
 “I’ve heard he’s quick with his hands, Martie,” he muttered tensely.
 “Tell him to step back from those guns.”

-“You heard him, mister,” said Martie.
+“You heard him, mister,” Martie ordered.
 “Step away, and drop that knife hangin’ from your trouser belt.”

-“There’s no need for that,” said Martie.
+"There’s no need for that,” Martie came back at him.
 “We know your horse needs shoein’, so we bought one alon' for you.”

 “And if I won’t go with you?”